-Over the course of the semester you are expected to research an aspect of NYC natural history, for which you get prior approval from the instructor, and provide a 10-minute PowerPoint presentation to the class at the end of the semester.
+Over the course of the semester you are expected to research an aspect of NYC natural history, for which you get prior approval from the instructor, and provide a 5-minute PowerPoint presentation to the class at the end of the semester.
+In addition, you will need to prepare an abstract (300-word limit) describing the content of your presentation.
 You will not be given credit for this presentation if the topic did not receive prior approval from the instructor.
 You will also be required to turn in the slides used for your presentation.